 Maximize Your Curb Appeal

 The decision to walk into a business hinges on how inviting it looks from the outside.
 Your ability to draw in customers from the sidewalk will dictate the money in your cash register.
-To ensure your business stands out and is consumer-friendly there are a number of steps to take and concepts to implement.
+To ensure your business stands out and is consumer-friendly there are several steps to take and concepts to implement.

 Using creative window displays that are well-lit and can draw the eye can be especially inviting to customers.
 This can be an opportunity to display your personality and your finest products so that they can be seen from the streets.
 Your window display should have consistent messaging or themes and encompass most of the window.
 Use vinyl lettering along the bottom of the display window to highlight your most popular products and services.
 A customer should be able to name your top-selling points before even stepping through the door.